Health of staff and service users

 - The local Health Protection Team will undertake a risk assessment and conduct a rapid investigation.
 They will advise on the most appropriate action to take

 - Staff who have had close contact with case(s) will be asked to self-isolate at home.
 In some cases, a larger number of other staff may be asked to self-isolate at home as a precautionary measure.
+A close contact should self-isolate for 14 days.
 Where settings are observing guidance on infection prevention and control, which will reduce risk of transmission, the local health protection team will take this into account in determining whether closure of the whole setting will be necessary

 - Depending on the risk assessment outcome, the Health Protection Team may establish an Incident Management Team (IMT) to help manage the situation